 11.2.3.15 (TIM Broadcast).
 The BSS Parameters Change Count subfield is set to 255(#2156) if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

+The Doze subfield is used to indicate the state of the corresponding reported AP affiliated with the same AP MLD as the reporting AP.
+The Doze subfield is set to 1 if the corresponding reported AP is operating in the doze state and set to 0 otherwise.

 TGbe editor: Add the following subclause as follows: (#5064)

+9.6.34.x EHT Wakeup Request frame format(#5064)

+The EHT Wakeup Request frame is used for requesting to wake up the specified link.

+The Action field of the EHT Wakeup Request frame contains the information shown in Table 9-xxx (EHT Wakeup Request frame Action field format)

+Table 9-xxx—EHT Wakeup Request frame Action field format